 How to Clarify Purpose

 To clarify purpose, you must first understand what purpose is and not get it mixed up with mission and vision.
-Purpose is why your organization exists.
+The purpose is why your organization exists.
 Can you articulate why your organization exists in a clear and succinct way?
 For example, if your organization is a hospital, your purpose is to help people be healthier.
-Your mission is about what you’ll do to fulfill that purpose, and your vision is how you envision the world in which your purpose is fulfilled.
+Your mission is about what you’ll do to fulfill that purpose.
+Your vision is how you envision the world in which your purpose is fulfilled.
 Other steps toward clarifying your purpose include:

 - Clearly identifying your current market